-F. The Library display cases are to be used for displays that further the general education philosophy of standard Library procedures with final approval by the Borough Manager.
-A signed display case inventory form must accompany all displays.
+F. The Library display cases are to be used for displays that further the general educational philosophy of the Library.
+Members of the public who are interested in creating a display must complete a signed display case exhibit form and submit it to library staff for approval with final approval by the Borough Manager.
 Display cases are for displays only and are not be used for advertising or marketing purposes.

 The Board of Directors of the Green Tree Public Library support the following provisions stated in the Pennsylvania Consolidated Statutes: